PDochev/Data-Structures-and-Algorithms/Search and Graph Serach Algorithms/Graph Traversals/README.md

 There are three main traversal orders that you’ll come across for graph traversal:

-- Preorder, in which each vertex is added to the “visited” list and added to the output list BEFORE getting added to the stack
+- `Preorder`, in which each vertex is added to the “visited” list and added to the output list BEFORE getting added to the stack
-- Postorder, in which each vertex is added to the “visited” list and added to the output list AFTER it is popped off the stack
+- `Postorder`, in which each vertex is added to the “visited” list and added to the output list AFTER it is popped off the stack
-- Reverse Post-Order (also known as Topological Sort), which returns an output list that is exactly the reverse of the post-order list
+- `Reverse Post-Order` (also known as Topological Sort), which returns an output list that is exactly the reverse of the post-order list

 #### Time Complexity